dadaatom/BetterConsole/README.md

 ```
 console.WriteLine("This will also appear green!", ConsoleColor.Green);
 ```
-## Loading Bar
+## Loading Bars
 Let's now create a loading bar to display the execution process of our program.
 We will be setting a length of 10 units and writing it to our value.
 ```
 LoadingBar loadingBar = new LoadingBar(10);
 console.WriteLine("Execution process: ");
 console.Write(loadingBar);
 ```
-Great, now all we need to do is set the percentage of our loading bar.
+Great, now all we need to do is provide our loading bar with its progress percentage.
 Note that input values to the SetPercentage method are bounded between 0 and 1.
 ```
 for (int i = 0; i <= n; i++) {
     //Do stuff.